-The Alternative Certification Program is designed to allow candidates from non-education backgrounds to obtain West Virginia teacher licensure in visual impairments, multicategorical, and autism (at the 5-Adult level).
+The Non-education track is designed to allow candidates from non-education backgrounds to obtain West Virginia teacher licensure in visual impairments, multicategorical, and autism (at the 5-Adult level).
 The alternative program does not include a general education teaching endorsement.

 Students must meet all special education program admission requirements.
 In addition to the general special education admission requirements, applicants must pass the Praxis I (Pre-Professional Skills Test) in reading, mathematics, and writing within their first twelve hours of coursework.
 The Praxis I requirement is waived for applicants with an enhanced ACT score of 26 or higher, a re-centered SAT score of 1125 or higher or if the applicant holds a master’s degree.